 Many publishers who monetize their websites are aware of the many digital advertising formats available.
-However, based on the environment they’re being shown in, ad formats can look completely different.
+However, ad formats can look completely different based on the environment they’re being shown in.

-In this article, you will learn about various digital ad formats and how they differ from each other.
-This guide is for every publisher out there who wants to see how many programmatic ads are there and which are the most used for mobile and desktop.
+In this article, you will learn about various digital ad formats and how they differ.
+This guide is for every publisher who wants to see how many programmatic ads are and which are the most used for mobile and desktop.

 What Is Digital Advertising?

-Digital advertising refers to any form of advertising that uses the Internet and digital technologies to reach consumers.
-This can include programmatic advertising, as well as other forms of online advertising such as display ads, social media advertising, and search engine advertising.
+Digital advertising is any form of advertising that uses the Internet and digital technologies to reach consumers.
+This can include programmatic advertising and other forms of online advertising, such as display ads, social media advertising, and search engine advertising.

 Why is digital advertising important?

 Digital advertising is important because it enables advertisers to reach vast and diverse audiences.
-Besides, it allows precise audience targeting and is more cost-efficient compared to other forms of advertising, like TV or print.
+Besides, it allows precise audience targeting and is more cost-efficient than other advertising forms, like TV or print.

 Besides, digital advertising is a lucrative business area, with annual spending in 2023 surpassing 695 bn U.S. dollars.

 Display advertising represents the fundamental category of digital ads, primarily consisting of images and text.
 These ads commonly appear as banners, landing pages, pop-ups, or flash ads on websites, particularly blogs and publishers’ websites.
 The primary distinction between display ads and other types is that display ads do not show up on search results.
 Display ads are generally cost-effective and straightforward to deploy through ad networks.